Video-Nomad/gs-curvetools-docs/docs/source/attributes.rst

 		:class: with-shadow float-right
 		:width: 250px

-	- In case of with, Magnitude can be controlled by normal Width Slider
+	- In case of width, Magnitude can be controlled by normal Width Slider
 	- **Reset Curve** will reset the graph to its default state.
 	- **^** button will open a pop-out Twist Curve Graph that can be resized by user.